 Training schemes are widely available for human resource graduates and considering all the benefits and perks graduate schemes offer it may be worth looking into them.
 There are many employers that you can look into for such schemes, including KPMG, Barclays, Tesco and BP.

 Postgraduate programmes can offer a competitive edge to candidates who are interested in entering large organisations.
 Many universities across the UK offer postgraduate courses in human resource management, so you won’t have trouble finding a course that’s right for you.
+And if you don’t have time to go to university you can always take an online masters degree.
 Keep in mind that many of these courses are highly specialised so if there’s an area you particularly enjoy consider pursuing an advanced qualification in that specific area.